 Like many people, I'm still wrapping my head around the 2016 election results.
 And while I've done my fair share of asking, "What happened?"
 I've (fortunately) moved on to the more-useful question of "Now what are we going to do about it?"
-To that I'm still working on an answer, but here is something I … Continue reading As an historian, it’s hard for me to be hopeless.
+To that I'm still working on an answer, but here is something I … Continue reading As an historian, it’s hard to be hopeless